224th Brigade (United Kingdom)

-The 224th Brigade was a Home Defence formation of the British Army in the First and the Second World Wars.
+The 224th Brigade was a Home Defence formation of the British Army in World War I and World War II.
 It existed under several variations of the 224th Brigade title.

-First World War
+World War I

-On the outbreak of the First World War, the Territorial Force (TF) immediately mobilised for home defence, but shortly afterwards (31 August 1914), its units were authorised to raise 2nd battalions formed from those men who had not volunteered for, or were not fit for, overseas service, together with new volunteers, while the 1st Line went overseas to supplement the Regulars.
+On the outbreak of the World War I, the Territorial Force (TF) immediately mobilised for home defence, but shortly afterwards (31 August 1914), its units were authorised to raise 2nd battalions formed from those men who had not volunteered for, or were not fit for, overseas service, together with new volunteers, while the 1st Line went overseas to supplement the Regulars.
 Early in 1915 the 2nd Line TF battalions were raised to full strength to form new divisions, and began to form Reserve (3rd Line) units to supply drafts.
 The remaining Home Service men were separated out in May 1915 to form brigades of Coast Defence Battalions (termed Provisional Battalions from June 1915).
 The 4th Provisional Brigade was formed mainly from details of regiments from Wales and North-West England, with the following composition: